Services: Monitoring, Evaluation, and Research, Knowledge Management

 - Improving data for evidence-based decision making.
 (Output 5).

 JSI is leading the monitoring, evaluation and learning (MEL) component and is facilitating a landscape assessment of private sector provision of TB services.
-JSI is also facilitating cross-learning and knowledge management for improved case detection, notification, and adherence to standards of TB care in India.
+JSI is facilitating cross-learning and knowledge management for improved case detection, notification, and adherence to standards of TB care in India.
 JSI will also strengthen TB supply-chain mechanisms, develop M&E systems and processes including HMIS dashboards and survey based score cards, and operations research to generate data for evidence based decision making.